vlslv/CRAAM-Instruments/README.md

 # http://www.craam.mackenzie.br/home_craam.html
 #

-This is software repository of CRAAM instruments.
+This is the software repository of the CRAAM instruments.

 CRAAM instruments are:
 1) The Solar Submillimeter Telescope (SST) -
 2) POlarization Emission of Millimeter Activity at the Sun (POEMAS)
 4) Polarimeter at 7 GHz